Stud Fee Calculator

 Health testing is the foundation

 No amount of titles or pedigree makes up for missing health clearances.
 Serious bitch owners will ask for OFA results, CHIC numbers, and breed-specific DNA panels before they even discuss your stud fee.
-Dogs with comprehensive health testing can justify 30–50% higher fees than untested dogs of similar quality.
+In this calculator, a full slate of clearances is what lifts a stud to the top of his breed's range — an untested dog is scored roughly 30% below a fully tested one of otherwise similar quality.

 At minimum, your stud should have OFA hip and elbow evaluations, OFA eye certification, cardiac evaluation, and a breed-specific DNA panel.
+Hips and elbows can't receive a final (non-preliminary) OFA rating until 24 months of age, so plan your first advertised season around that.
 Brucellosis testing should be current within 30 days of each breeding.
 All results should be publicly searchable on the OFA database — breeders will check.

 Titles prove quality objectively

 The most valuable studs typically hold both conformation and performance titles.
 A dog that is both a Champion and has working certifications (hunting, herding, obedience, agility) demonstrates the complete package that breeders want to reproduce.
-This combination can command 2–3x the fee of an untitled dog.
+Titles compound in this calculator, so a deep stack — say a Grand Champion who is also a herding titleholder and a Register of Merit producer — can roughly double the base fee.
+The combined title effect is deliberately capped at 2.5×: past that point, buyers are paying for the individual dog, not the letters after his name.

 Proven producers command premiums